Rural Roads & Bridges

 In 2020, the efforts of America’s Routes resulted in the road network being named to Preservation Virginia’s “Most Endangered Historic Sites” and being designated as eligible for listing on the National Register of Historic Places by the Virginia Department of Historic Resources.

-The Rural Roads Committee has worked closely with VDOT for several years to encourage development of road surface material options that would require less maintenance, result in less material washing into ditches and waterways, and be able to withstand increasing traffic.
+The Rural Roads group has worked closely with VDOT for several years to encourage development of road surface material options that would require less maintenance, result in less material washing into ditches and waterways, and be able to withstand increasing traffic.
 In September of 2020, two tests of aggregate surface materials and installation techniques were placed in Loudoun, and exploration of additional surface materials specifically designed to meet the needs of Loudoun’s unpaved roads is ongoing.

-As a result of Rural Road Committee actions, a professional engineering study of the extreme drainage issues faced on one road is being conducted by VDOT, with the expectation it will yield results that may solve drainage issues afflicting other unpaved roads in Loudoun.
+As a result of Rural Road group actions, a professional engineering study of the extreme drainage issues faced on one road is being conducted by VDOT, with the expectation it will yield results that may solve drainage issues afflicting other unpaved roads in Loudoun.
 It is universally recognized that drainage issues undermine roads of all surface types.
 This study, combined with the research on surface materials, may provide key information that will enable VDOT to maintain our rural roads to meet their requirements for safety while also preserving their charming rural character.

 Recent and ongoing activities:

 America’s Routes will be working to develop an inventory of our historic roads and bridges.
 It will continue to produce the stories and photos that have become so popular on its website and social media, generate press coverage for road preservation, and hold outreach and fund-raising events.
-The annual Gravel Grinder that benefits America’s Routes will be held on June 13 this year.